Daybreak:Volume 1 Chapter 4

 Kaede's eyes widened, horrified by what he was implying.

-Stopping again, Pascal looked quizzically at the stuttering Kaede with growing impatience: "just say it already."
+Stopping again, Pascal looked quizzically at the stuttering Kaede with growing impatience.

-With cheeks glowing like charcoals, Kaede forced out a bare whisper with her eyes shut:
+With her cheeks glowing like charcoals, Kaede forced out a bare whisper with her eyes shut:

 "I-I need to pee!"